-- Talk with your obstetrician or midwife.
-Make sure they know you have genital herpes. - At the time of labour, check yourself for any symptoms in the genital area -sores, itching, tingling or tenderness.
-Your health care provider will also examine you with a strong light to detect any signs of an outbreak. - The choices regarding an active outbreak at the time of delivery should ideally be discussed with your obstetrician early in the pregnancy.
+Talk with your obstetrician or midwife.
+Make sure they know you have genital herpes.

+- At the time of labour, check yourself for any symptoms in the genital area sores, itching, tingling or tenderness.
+Your health care provider should also examine you with a bright light to detect any signs of an outbreak. - The choices regarding an active outbreak at the time of delivery should ideally be discussed with your Lead Maternity Carer (LMC) early in the pregnancy.
 The choices are to proceed with a vaginal delivery (avoiding routine use of instruments) or have a caesarian section.
 The risk of transmission with vaginal delivery is low (less than 3%) and needs to be weighed against the risk of caesarian section to the parent.
-Other factors that might affect your delivery need to be considered too before a decision can be made. - Ask your Lead Maternity Carer (LMC) not to break the bag of waters around the baby unless necessary.
+Other factors that might affect your delivery need to be considered too before a decision can be made. - Ask your LMC not to break the bag of waters around the baby unless necessary.
 The bag of waters may help protect the baby against any virus in the birth canal. - Ask your LMC not to use fetal scalp monitor (scalp electrodes) during labour to monitor the baby's heart rate unless medically necessary.
 This instrument makes tiny punctures in the baby's scalp, which may allow herpes virus to enter.
 In most cases, an external monitor can be used instead. - Ask that a vacuum or forceps not be used during delivery unless medically necessary.
-These instruments can also cause breaks in the baby's scalp, allowing virus to enter. - After birth, watch the baby closely for about four weeks.
+These instruments rarely cause breaks in the baby's scalp, allowing virus to enter. - After birth, watch the baby closely for about four weeks.
 Symptoms of neonatal herpes include blisters on the skin, fever, tiredness, irritability, or lack of appetite.
 While these can be several mild illnesses, don't wait to see if your baby will get better.
-Take them to the pediatrician at once.
-Be sure to tell the pediatrician you have genital herpes. - The odds are strongly in favour of you having a healthy baby.
+Take them to the hospital to see the pediatric specialists as soon as possible. - The odds are strongly in favour of you having a healthy baby.

-Protecting the baby: pregnant people who don't have genital herpes
+Protecting the baby: If you don't have genital herpes

 The greatest risk of neonatal herpes is to babies whose mother contracts a genital infection for the very first time late in pregnancy.
 While this is a rare occurrence, it does happen, and can cause a serious, even life-threatening, illness for the baby.
 The best way you can protect your baby is to know the facts about HSV and how to protect yourself.
 The first step may be finding out whether you already carry the virus.
-If you have a partner who knows they have genital herpes and you don't know whether you have it, you need to discuss this with your doctor.
+If you have a partner who knows they have genital herpes and you don't know whether you have it, you need to discuss this with your health care professional.